 - Take this drug as your doctor has told you.
 Follow all instructions you have been given closely.
 This includes when to take this drug, foods and drinks to avoid before the exam, and when to stop eating and drinking before the exam.
 Talk with your doctor if you have any questions.

-- Swallow each tablet with a sip of water.
-Drink extra water after each dose as you have been told by your doctor.
+- Swallow 1 tablet at a time with a sip of water.
+After you take the full dose, drink an extra 32 ounces (946 mL) of water as you have been told by your doctor.
+If you become uncomfortable, take the tablets and water slower.

 - Stop drinking liquids at least 2 hours before your exam unless your doctor tells you otherwise.